Automate data labeling - Amazon SageMaker

 To encrypt data on the storage volume attached to the ML compute instance(s) that are used in automated labeling, include an AWS Key Management Service (AWS KMS) key in the VolumeKmsKeyId parameter.
 For information about AWS KMS keys, see What is AWS Key Management Service? in the AWS Key Management Service Developer Guide.

 For an example that uses the CreateLabelingJob operation to create an automated data labeling job, see the object_detection_tutorial example in the SageMaker Examples, Ground Truth Labeling Jobs section of a SageMaker notebook instance.
-To learn how to create and open a notebook instance, see Create a Notebook Instance.
-To learn how to access SageMaker example notebooks, see Example Notebooks.
+To learn how to create and open a notebook instance, see Create an Amazon SageMaker notebook instance.
+To learn how to access SageMaker example notebooks, see Access example notebooks.

 The following table lists the Amazon Elastic Compute Cloud (Amazon EC2) instances that you need to run automated data labeling for training and batch inference jobs.